-As a result of an aggressive conservation program, more than 100 million gallons of water are repurposed each year at the Tom Fazio-designed club in Irvine.
+As a result of an aggressive conservation program, millions of gallons of water are repurposed each year at the Tom Fazio-designed club in Irvine.

 WATER CONSERVATION FACTS